Fennerwe/Wantable-Challenge/README.md

 Another useful feature: moving the search bar up into the header when not on the main page.

+Also adding some pagination or "load more" functionality to the various places where I only show a certain number of results from the api call(s).

 ## Final Thoughts

 This was a fun project; it was the first time I've set up a CRA project from scratch using their lint recommendations and there was a lot of fiddling around getting things in place.